Am I Financially Prepared to Take Out a Home Loan?

 *Severe delinquency defined as mortgage payments more than 120 days overdue.

-If you are not mortgage ready today, that’s OK.
+If you are not ready for a mortgage today, that’s OK.
 You can take steps to improve your finances over time.

 Your credit score summarizes your credit profile and predicts the likelihood that you'll repay future debts.
 Credit scores change often, as does the information in your credit history.

-If your credit score puts you in the near mortgage ready or not currently mortgage ready group, here are steps you can take to build your credit history and improve your score.
+If your credit score puts you in the near ready or not currently ready group, here are steps you can take to build your credit history and improve your score.
 These include:

 If you need to build or rebuild credit, be patient.
 The best practice is to review your credit regularly and manage your credit wisely over time.